Bluebird Restoration Association of Wisconsin

 ... to promote building, monitoring and maintaining nest box trails.
 From garden expos to seed store seminars to school workshops, BRAW members spend hours in face-to-face contact with the public.

-... via a quarterly newsletter Wisconsin Bluebird, social media, emails, and an Annual Meeting that features informative speakers.
+... via a quarterly newsletter Wisconsin Bluebird, social media, emails, and an Annual Convention that features informative speakers.
 Networking focuses on sharing best practices for nesting success and practical experience.

 ...While not lobbyists, its officers and Board of Directors publicly voice BRAW’s opinion about issues that impact birds, especially cavity nesters.
 For example, with help from the North American Bluebird Society and elected representatives, BRAW was able to get Conservation Reserve Program (CRP) properties in Wisconsin opened for erecting bluebird nest boxes.